mtiller/jsonata/__tests__/test-suite/TESTSUITE.md

 If the `code` field is present, an optional `token` field may also be present indicating which token token the exception should be associated with.

+## Debugging

+There are two additional fields that can be added to a test case to provide instructions on how the tests should be run.
+They are:

+* `skip`: Set to `true` if you want a given case to be skipped
+* `only`: Set to `true` if you want only this test (and any others with the `only` flag set to `true`) to be run.